renatomatos79/playground/lesson-005/readme.txt

 $ docker exec -it redisserver bash root@87bb052ce6d2:/data#

-5. Go to the /usr/local/bin folder
+5. Inside the container terminal - Go to the /usr/local/bin folder

 $ root@87bb052ce6d2:/# cd /usr/local/bin

-6. Run the redis client using ./redis-cli
+6. Inside the container terminal - Run the redis client using ./redis-cli

 root@87bb052ce6d2:/usr/local/bin# ./redis-cli
 127.0.0.1:6379>

-7. Create a cache item named list using "mset list 'a, b, c, d, e'"
+7. (Using redis-cli) Create a cache item named list using "mset list 'a, b, c, d, e'"

 root@87bb052ce6d2:/usr/local/bin# ./redis-cli
 127.0.0.1:6379> mset list "a, b, c, d, e"
 OK

-8. Print the TTL available, before expires a specific cache item using "ttl list"
+8. (Using redis-cli) Print the TTL available, before expires a specific cache item using "ttl list"

 127.0.0.1:6379> ttl list
 (integer) -1

 Attention!
 When the TTL is -1 the item will never expire

-9. Let's print the cache value using "mget list"
+9. (Using redis-cli) Let's print the cache value using "mget list"

 127.0.0.1:6379> mget list
 1) "a, b, c, d, e"

-10. Let's see how to define a new TTL in seconds for our cache item
+10. (Using redis-cli) Let's see how to define a new TTL in seconds for our cache item

 27.0.0.1:6379> expire list 20
 (integer) 1

-11. After 20 seconds, try to get the cache value again
+11. (Using redis-cli) After 20 seconds, try to get the cache value again

 127.0.0.1:6379> mget list
 1) (nil)